Create a Life Worth Living

 Here are some tips for dealing with your insurance company.
 If you have out-of-network benefits, you will pay Long Island DBT Group when treatment is rendered and be given a claim form to submit to your insurance company for reimbursement.
 It is helpful to call your insurance company in advance of your first visit so that you understand your out-of-network benefits.
 You will want to ask your insurance company the following questions:

 - Can I go out of network?
+Are mental health services covered out of network?

 - Is there a separate deductible for mental health treatment?
+What is my deductible before I will receive reimbursement?

 - How many sessions per year are covered?
+Do I have a limit on the number of visits per year?

 Your insurance company may tell you that there is no need to go out of network because their network includes a number of DBT therapists.
 Unfortunately, this is not the case.
 While many therapists attend professional workshops to learn the benefits of DBT, and may indicate that they are knowledgeable about DBT in a survey the insurance company sends to them each year, LI DBT is one of only a few DBT adherent programs in our region.
 DBT adherent programs are those whose therapists have been intensively trained by Behavioral Tech, LLC, which is headed by DBT creator Dr. Marsha Linehan and who follow the protocol discussed in the box below.